junfeng-chen/position_induced_transformer/README.md

 # Position-induced Transformer

-The code in this repository presents six numerical experiments of using Position-induced Transformer (PiT) for learing operators in partial differential equations.
+The code in this repository presents six numerical experiments of using **Position-induced Transformer (PiT)** for learing operators in partial differential equations.
 PiT is built upon the position-attention mechanism, proposed in the paper *Positional Knowledge is All You Need: Position-induced Transformer (PiT) for Operator Learning*.
-The paper can be downloaded <a href="https://arxiv.org/pdf/2405.09285">here</a>.
+The paper can be accessed <a href="https://www.alphaxiv.org/pdf/2405.09285">here</a>.

+## Update May 2025
+- PiT is now part of **<a href="https://github.com/AI4Equations/due">DUE</a>**, our open-source toolkit data-driven equation modeling with modern deep learning methods.
+For installation and examples, visit the <a href="https://arxiv.org/pdf/2405.09285">GitHub repository</a>.
+- We alos published a review paper on deep learning approaches for equation modeling-preprint can be accessed here <a href="https://www.alphaxiv.org/abs/2504.10373">here</a>.
+- Added a numerical example showcasing PiT for learning the unsteady flow past a cylinder.
 ## Contents
-- The numerical experiment on the one-dimensional inviscid Burgers' equation.
+- `train_burgers`: One-dimensional inviscid Burgers' equation.
-- The numerical experiment on the one-dimensional compressible Euler equations.
+- `train_sod`: One-dimensional compressible Euler equations.
-- The numerical experiment on the two-dimensional Darcy flow problem.
+- `train_darcy`: Two-dimensional Darcy flow problem.
-- The numerical experiment on the two-dimensional incompressible Navier&ndash;Stokes equations.
+- `train_vorticity`: Two-dimensional incompressible Navier&ndash;Stokes equations with periodic boundary conditions.
-- The numerical experiment on the two-dimensional hyper-elastic problem.
+- `train_elasticity`: Two-dimensional hyper-elastic problem.
-- The numerical experiment on the two-dimensional compressible Euler equations.
+- `train_naca`: Two-dimensional transonic flow over airfoils.
+- `train_cylinder`: Two-dimensional flow past cylinder at Reynolds number equal to 100.

 ## Datasets
 The raw data required to reproduce the main results can be obtained from some of the baseline methods selected in our paper.